ehotaling/Disease_Prediction/Readme.md

 - Inconsistent Performance: Both t5-small and the larger t5-base models exhibited inconsistent performance in reliably extracting all relevant symptoms from user descriptions.
 Tests showed instances where obvious keywords like 'cough' or 'fever' were missed, even after correcting initial implementation bugs.
 - Sensitivity to Phrasing: The models proved highly sensitive to minor variations in user input phrasing (e.g., "fever" vs. "a fever").
 This lack of robustness would lead to an unreliable user experience.
 - Extraction Failures: Even with t5-base and refined matching logic, the model failed to interpret relatively straightforward symptom combinations (e.g., unable to extract keywords from "dizzy, swollen legs, hungry" in final tests).
-- Significant Effort Required: Achieving performance comparable to the GPT-4o mini baseline would likely require substantial effort in prompt engineering, potentially exploring different local model architectures (beyond T5), or even fine-tuning a model specifically for this symptom extraction task.
+- Significant Effort Required: Achieving performance comparable to the GPT-4o mini baseline would likely require significant effort in prompt engineering, potentially exploring different local model architectures (beyond T5), or even fine-tuning a model specifically for this symptom extraction task.

 ### Decision:
 - Given the observed performance limitations and the significant effort required to potentially improve the local models to a reliable state, the decision was made to not proceed with the T5 integration at this time.